 The scholarship will cover part / total of the participation fee in one year long AYD Program.
 Does it mean I have to cover my travel cost to/from Warsaw during sessions, the cost of the visa, insurance, accommodation, and food?

 Yes.
 The scholarship covers the admission fee of the AYD in full or partially (depending on scholarship received).
 The program includes 6 three-days sessions in Warsaw, one workshop session, one external session in Cracow (accommodation and meals); study visits in the embassies and international organizations based in Warsaw.

 I want to apply for the scholarship.
 When is the final date of the application submission?

-The deadline of the application submission in the 1st round of recruitment is 15 May 2018.
+The deadline of the application submission is 31st May 2018.

 When can I expect the results of my application?

-The scholarship applicants will be informed about the results of the 1st round of recruitment via e-mail by end of June 2018.
+The scholarship applicants will be informed about the results via e-mail by end of June 2018.